 Electric Locomotives are of three types: Those which can work on

-DC (Direct Current),
+- DC (Direct Current),

-AC (Alternating Current) or
+- AC (Alternating Current)

-Electric Locomotives, though high on electrical engineering, work on the single principle of drawing current from external sources and then after sufficiently “modifying” it, feed it to the traction motors.
 The process of “modifying” the raw current drawn from outside into “usage” power includes a complicated process of conversion, reconversion, smoothening and transformation of the current to varying values of frequency, Voltage, Current etc.

-Inside an AC Electric Locomotive
+Construction of AC Electric Locomotive